 I absolutely love salsa of almost any kind and have started making my own at home because it just tastes so much better than the jarred kind you can buy in stores.
 This is a fairly traditional salsa verde, but with the roasted tomatillos, jalapenos, onions, and garlic, it adds a great smoky quality.

-I love to jar this salsa to have on hand or to give out as gifts!
-It can be used as a dip for tortilla chips or added as a topping on tacos, or used to cook proteins like this slow cooker salsa verde chicken.
+I love to jar this salsa to have on hand or to give out as gifts.
+It can be used as a dip for tortilla chips, added as a topping on tacos, or used to cook proteins like this slow cooker salsa verde chicken.
 Some people even like to drizzle it on top of scrambled eggs or as part of a western omelet.
 If you like things really spicy, add some of this habanero salsa as well.

-No matter how you use it, this salsa verde is bursting with so much flavor!
-It's a gift from the earth to your plate.
+No matter how you use it, this salsa verde is bursting with so much flavor.
 I used all whole and fresh ingredients, and you really can taste the difference.